Recently, we drew attention to the existing struggles that Water customers are facing:

 Kev Brown

-Kev leads our continuous improvement and lean transformations, working with leaders to deliver our Operational Excellence programme.
+Kev leads continuous improvement and lean transformation projects with our clients, supporting customer operations to deliver our Leadership and People Excellence programme.

 View Profile